happenslol/dragtime/README.md

 The library has **no dependencies whatsoever** and is **~5kb gzipped**.

+Dragtime is heavily inspired by [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd).
+It aims to bring the same natural feeling and performance to vanillajs, but will probably not be as full-featured.
+However, some new features (such as multiline lists) are being worked on.
+Shoutouts to the developers of react-beautiful-dnd for making an awesome library and putting down a lot of the groundwork for this one!

 ### Roadmap

 The following big features are still work in progress: